maikdonald/eltiempo/README.md

 ## Usage

-In order to use thi CLI you will need two params: The action and the City
+In order to use thi CLI you will need two params: The action and the City.

 Usage:

 eltiempo -action 'City name'